 - 1 tsp dried oregano

 - 1 tsp salt

-- 1 jar Classico Riserva Sauce, Roasted Garlic flavor
+- 1 jar garlic marinara sauce, such as Classico Riserva Sauce, Roasted Garlic flavor

 - 6 sub rolls